spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/20-access-cluster-with-virtctl.md

 # Validation

-Verify you have access to your host cluster by issuing virtctl commands against it.
+Verify you have access to your virtual machine by issuing virtctl commands against it.